NHopewell/nfl-event-parser/README.md

 # NFL events parser

-This repo is a simple example of a backend service which pulls from a remote API that is frequently updated, transforms the reponse JSON data, and dumps the transformed results to a file.
+This repo is a simple example of a backend service which pulls from a remote API that is frequently updated, transforms the response JSON data, and dumps the transformed results to a file.
 I am not an NFL fan, this is merely a small example which showcases that I can write, document, and test clean Pythonic code.

 ## The Service